Wadworth pub vacancies

 The Cottage is ideally situated with the New Forest and Portsmouth being only a 30-minute drive.
 Netley Abbey, the well-preserved ruins of a medieval church & monastery founded in circa 1239 are just 1 mile from the public house.
 The Ocean Village cruise terminal is also easily accessible.find out more

 The Golden Lion is located on the Alresford Road just on the outskirts of the historic city of Winchester.
-Having been under the same management for 10 years the Golden Lion has earned an enviable reputation in the City for consistent quality of food offer and high standards, all of which have been recognized with various trade awards.find out more
+In recent years the Golden Lion has earned an enviable reputation in the City for consistent quality of food offer and high standards, all of which have been recognized with various trade awards.find out more

 The Curfew is located on the corner of London Road and Cleveland Place in the heart of Bath’s Artisan quarter and within easy walking distance of Bath’s many attractions.
 The Curfew is the perfect blend of old London Tavern and traditional coaching Inn, with its near 200 Year heritage complimented by the modern décor from a recent refurbishment of the trading areas.find out more